PyMoDAQ/PyMoDAQ/docs/src/user_folder/configuration.rst

 while the other is restricted to the current user and located in the user's *home* folder.

-All configuration files that should be shared between users are in the system wide folder, for instance all files related to the dashboard, see Fig. :numref:`pymodaq_config_folder`:
+All configuration files that should be shared between users are in the system wide folder, for instance all files related to the dashboard, see :numref:`pymodaq_config_folder`:

 * experiment configs: experiment file defining the type and numbers of control modules for a given experiment
 * batch configs: file describing the batch of scans to do